apache/james-project/src/site/markdown/server/manage-webadmin.md

 ]
 ```

-When sending an email to an email address having source1.domain.tld or source2.domain.tld as a domain part (exemple: benwa@source1.domain.tld), then
+When sending an email to an email address having `source1.domain.tld` or `source2.domain.tld` as a domain part (example: `user@source1.domain.tld`), then
-the domain part will be rewritten into destination.domain.tld (so into benwa@destination.domain.tld).
+the domain part will be rewritten into destination.domain.tld (so into `user@destination.domain.tld`).

 Response codes: